rust-lang/blog.rust-lang.org/_posts/2015-04-10-Fearless-Concurrency.md

 ### Background: borrowing

-The story so far isn't very satisfying, because it's not our intent for `print_vec` to destroy the vector it was given.
+The story so far isn't totally satisfying, because it's not our intent for `print_vec` to destroy the vector it was given.
 What we really want is to grant `print_vec` *temporary* access to the vector, and then continue using the vector afterwards.